ipfs/camp/SCI-FI_FAIR/README.md

 ### Overview

 - **Objective**: Give a wide selection of projects (internal PL work and community members) to present their work in a relaxed environment, so every attendee can engage with projects they are particularly interested in on their own time, as well as see a broader overview of the ecosystem than is possible in a strictly chronological single-stream presentation format
-- **Activity**: Presenters operate a smnall "station" showcasing their project, usually in an interactive and engaging way.
+- **Activity**: Presenters operate a small "station" showcasing their project, usually in an interactive and engaging way.
 Attendees can wander around at their leisure.
 - **Outcome**: Many new relationships formed.
 People learn about projects both new and old.

 ### How